 Routine dental care is a very important aspect of the oral health and overall health of your pet.
 Just like humans, cats and dogs need to have their teeth maintained regularly to keep them strong and healthy.

-We offer complete dental care, including cleaning and polishing teeth, dental surgeries, and client education on at-home dental care.
+We offer complete dental care, including cleaning and polishing teeth, dental surgeries, client education on at-home dental care to dental x-rays.

 "We have been going to this practice since it opened many years ago.
 Dr. Martin has done neutering and dental cleanings for us.
 She is an excellent surgeon.
 Everyone at Animal Hospital of Clemmons has become like family to us.
 We are so grateful to have them so close by."

 Annual Cleanings & Exams

 Your pet should have dental appointment at least once a year, and more often if they are prone to dental problems.

 The following symptoms may be a sign of a dental problem in your pet:

 - Abnormal chewing, drooling, or dropping food from the mouth

 - Pain or swelling in or around the mouth

 Assessment & Examination